belwalshubham/belwalshubham/README.md

 - In the Wisdom Circle project, Worked GCP data analytics and BigQuery to process and analyze data.
 This involved creating a data pipeline using Google Cloud Dataflow to extract, transform, and load data from various sources into BigQuery.

+<h3 align="left"> Worked on Avantifellow Project which is totally based on backend, and the database is connected to lots of services under Avantifellows. </h3>

+- Team Size: 2
+- Technologies - Elixier

 ### 🏆 GitHub Trophies

 [![trophy](https://github-profile-trophy.vercel.app/?username=belwalshubham&margin-w=15)](https://github.com/belwalshubham/github-profile-trophy)